nand2mario/nestang/doc/cheats.md

 This new module accepts `*.cwz` binary files with the following format:

 - 128 bits (16 bytes) per cheat
-    - First 2 bytes are 0000
-    - Third byte is cheat number (needed by the engine)
-    - Fourth byte is compare enabled/disabled
+    - Four bytes correspond to compare enabled/disabled
     - Next 4 bytes correspond to address
     - Next 4 bytes correspond to compare value
     - Next 4 bytes correspond to replace value